How to make a candle: Beeswax Tea Light Candles

 The Himalayan Salt Tea Light Holders

-These are my favorite candle holders for beeswax tea lights.
+These are my favourite candle holders for beeswax tea lights.
 As the tea lights burn, the top part of the salt pillar heats up, increasing the negative ions in the air.
 They give off a warm glow from the flame inside the salt pillar.
 These are good if you have a lot of indoor air pollution or if you have allergies or sickness in your home.

 However, since the pillars heat up, they do melt the tea light wax faster.
 This speeds up the burn time for the tea lights.
 I reserve these for when I need the extra ionizing strength to improve indoor air quality.